Pungyeon/clean-go-article/proposal.md

 <center style="font-style: italic">"Be consdervative in what you do, be liberal in what you accept from others" - Jon Postel</center>

-> NOTE: This proverb is actually taken from an early specification of the TCP networking protocol.
+> FUN FACT: This proverb originally has nothing to do with Go, but is actually taken from an early specification of the TCP networking protocol.

 In other words, you should write functions that accept an interface and return a concrete type.
 This is generally good practice, and becomes super beneficial when doing tests with mocking.
 As an example, we can create a function which takes a writer interface as input and invokes the `Write` method of that inteface.